 Consider the exclusive right to sell cars.
 From a legal point of view there is nothing to prevent the government from giving me this as a property right.
 As with any property I could sell or license this right - I could authorize General Motors and Ford to sell cars in exchange for fees; I could sell my exclusive franchise to Donald Trump; I could create a shrink wrap agreement that anyone who purchased a car would have to agree to get off the road whenever I drove my car down the street.
-Pretty obviously this is a terrible idea - but the analogy between the exclusive right to sell cars and land is no different from the analogy between property of idea and property of land.
+Obviously this is a terrible idea - but the analogy between the exclusive right to sell cars and land is no different from the analogy between property of idea and property of land.

 All property, then, is not created equal.
 There is good property - property of land and cars - leading to competition.
 And there is bad property - property of ideas - leading to monopoly.
 The difference between the two is not so difficult to see: granting me the exclusive right to sell cars give me a property right over customers.
 That is, it gives me the right to tell my customers that they cannot do business with someone else.
 Economists agree that this is a terrible idea.
-This is of course, exactly the right granted by intellectual "property."
+Once even The Economist thought so